Counterpoint: Maybe VAR is making the World Cup better?

-When I think about VAR, I think about a chaotic five minute period in Australia's opening group match against France.
+When I think about VAR, I think about a chaotic 5-minute period in Australia's opening World Cup group match against France.

 In the second half of the match: A tackle.
 On first glance an incredible piece of defending.
 Josh Risdon with a perfectly timed slide on a surging Antoine Griezmann.
 Risdon seemed to clip the ball, stopping what could have been a clear goal scoring opportunity for France.
 Happy times.